apache/airflow/docs/apache-airflow-providers-apache-kafka/operators/index.rst

 ProduceToTopicOperator
 ------------------------

 An operator that produces messages to a Kafka topic.
-The operator creates a Kafka consumer that reads a batch of messages from the cluster and processes them using the user supplied callable function.
-The consumer will continue to read in batches until it reaches the end of the log or reads a maximum number of messages is reached.
+The operator will produce messages created as key/value pairs by the user-supplied ``producer_function``.

 For parameter definitions take a look at :class:`~airflow.providers.apache.kafka.operators.produce.ProduceToTopicOperator`.